 Technical Assessment Centres

-We have carried out maintenance development centres and recruitment engineer assessment centres on over fifteen hundred candidates over the last 17 years
+We have carried out maintenance development centres and recruitment engineer assessment centres on over 2,000 candidates since 2005.

 Technical Assessment Centres

 Corporate liability legislation underpins the need for technical staff to be properly trained and competent to work safely.
-MCP has carried out maintenance development centres and recruitment assessment centres on over fifteen hundred candidates over the past 17 years.
+MCP has carried out maintenance development centres and recruitment assessment centres on over two thousand candidates since 2005.

 Technical Trainer, Mark Everson explains the benefits of Maintenance Development Centres.

-MCP works with a number of well-known companies across the food, drink, pharma and car manufacturing sectors providing maintenance skills’ assessment and development programmes.
-The Technical Assessment Centres are established within the organisation and provide an extensive practical assessment of technical staff and support their skills development programmes, including health and safety awareness.
+We work with well-known companies across the food, drink, pharma, and car manufacturing sectors providing maintenance skills assessment and development programmes.
+The Technical Assessment Centre provides an extensive practical assessment of technical staff.
+The outputs support the candidates’ skills development programmes including health and safety awareness.

 We have extensive experience in providing competence assessments or trade tests for both your existing staff and new recruits.
 We customise the assessment to meet your requirements.